JoshuaHartz/How-to-NMAP/README.md

 Before we begin, nmap is a scanning tool that can quickly create unwanted network traffic.
 If you are going to use it to scan and do recon, I encourage you to do it in your own closed environment.

 For my usage, I'm repurposing my old laptop as my target host.
 If you can do the same, please install Wireshark on that device to track and see the packets in real time.
-I will be using the Windows version (Zenmap) for simplicity and because it's very user-friendly.
+I will use the Windows version (Zenmap) for simplicity and because it's very user-friendly.
 However, we do have to go over some preliminary things.
 Your computer's current state should only be able to scan and detect its immediate network traffic.
 For example, my apartment complex segments its internet by apartment, so I can only scan and listen to my apartment's devices.

 Which is precisely what I'll do.